We are searching for

 Do Parking Tickets Give You Points?

-Parking tickets will usually do not add points to your record.
+Parking tickets will usually not add points to your record.
 Points systems tend to relate to moving violations, including failure to stop, reckless driving, and speeding.
 However, your parking tickets will be cataloged in your driving record; you can also accumulate enough tickets to receive similar consequences that a point system uses.
 In some cases, these consequences include a suspension of registration or license, hefty fees, and even jail time.
 Make sure to pay your parking tickets promptly to avoid incurring any penalties (except in those instances where you intend to appeal the ticket).

 How Can I Avoid Parking Tickets?